- Ph.D., University of Wales, Cardiff (United Kingdom), 1991.

 Flint E, Cummins S, Matthews SA.
 (2013) Do perceptions of the neighborhood food environment predict fruit and vegetable intake in low-income neighborhoods?
 Health and Place 24:11-15

-Duncan DT, Kawachi I, Kum S, Aldstadt J, Piras G, Matthews SA, Arbia G, Castro MC, White K, Williams DR. (Accepted) A spatially explicit approach to the study of socio-demographic inequality in the spatial distribution of trees across Boston neighborhoods.
-Spatial Demography
+Duncan DT, Kawachi I, Kum S, Aldstadt J, Piras G, Matthews SA, Arbia G, Castro MC, White K, Williams DR. (2013) A spatially explicit approach to the study of socio-demographic inequality in the spatial distribution of trees across Boston neighborhoods.
+Spatial Demography 1(4).

-Fleming ST, Mackley HB, Camacho F, Seiber EE, Gusani NJ, Matthews SA, Liao J., Yang T-C, Hwang W, Yao N. (Accepted) Clinical, sociodemographic and service provider determinants of guideline concordant colorectal cancer care for Appalachia.
-Journal of Rural Health
+Fleming ST, Mackley HB, Camacho F, Seiber EE, Gusani NJ, Matthews SA, Liao J., Yang T-C, Hwang W, Yao N. (2014) Clinical, sociodemographic and service provider determinants of guideline concordant colorectal cancer care for Appalachia.
+Journal of Rural Health 30(1):27-39.

 Yang T-C, Matthews SA, Chen VY-J. (Accepted) Stochastic variability in stress, sleep duration and sleep quality across the distribution of body mass index: Insights from quantile regression.
 International Journal of Behavioral Medicine